on school

 Impressing my mates – finding a partner – my stupid parents – all these new feelings – am I normal? – finding a partner – spots and acne – exams – finding a partner – am I attractive? – am I abnormal? – finding a partner – what’s going on in my underpants? – greasy hair – finding a partner – do I smell? – finding a partner…

 With a few variations and some sex-specific bodily woes I think that’s pretty close.
 Humans, wherever and whenever they’re born suffer much the same teenage hells.
 We tend to forget that we had them and don’t imagine them for the teenagers that we know.
 Not that we can really help, they wouldn’t thank us for talking about these things — adults are soooo gross!
-No, to be a teenager is to be alone.
+Teenagers might look normal on the outside, inside there’s a scared child bobbing in a raging sea of hormones.

 So how are our young adults?
 How do they compare with those saints of yesteryear?
 When people find out I’m a janny they seem to make the assumption that I must hate children.
 So when I say that I think that the young adults of today are better than those of the past they’re surprised.
 Now I’d probably say they were better even if I didn’t thinks so, just to wind people up, but I do think that they are better.
 They’re nicer, they’re kinder, they certainly work harder, they behave better in general.
 They aren’t as violent as we were, they’re more thoughtful, the sexes mix better, until vaping came along there wasn’t much smoking and they don’t drink like we did.
 Of course that’s in general, you can still find plenty of examples of out-of-control feral youth.
 Still, on the whole better.
 Much better I’d say.